Exxon Has No Allegiance to the U.S. and Neither Will Tillerson

 0

-By now, anyone seriously interested in Exxon’s long and twisted history in the oil industry worldwide can readily find information about its dealings with dictatorships, criminals and shadowy politicians to extract and export black gold from the far reaches of the earth.
+By now, anyone seriously interested in Exxon’s long and twisted history in the oil industry worldwide can readily find information about its dealings with dictatorships, criminals, and shadowy politicians to extract and export black gold from the far reaches of the earth.

 After all, why buy politicians when you can just take over the government directly.
 It’s faster, cheaper and easier.

-• “ExxonMobil’s’ interests were global, not national.
-Once at an industry meeting in Washington, an executive asked [then-Exxon CEO Lee] Raymond whether Exxon might build more refineries in the United States, to help protect the country against potential gas shortages.
+• “ExxonMobil’s interests were global, not national.
+Once, at an industry meeting in Washington, an executive asked [then-Exxon CEO Lee] Raymond whether Exxon might build more refineries in the United States to help protect the country against potential gas shortages.

 “Why would I want to do that?”
-Raymond asked, as the executive recalled it.
+Raymond asked as the executive recalled it.

 “Because the United States needs it…for security,” the executive replied.

-“I’m not a U.S. company and I don’t make decisions based on what’s good for the U.S.,” [then-Exxon CEO Lee] Raymond said.”
-Page 71
+“I’m not a U.S. company, and I don’t make decisions based on what’s good for the U.S.,” [then-Exxon CEO Lee] Raymond said.”
+(Page 71)

-Re: Exxon’s Distain for the Environment—
+Re: Exxon’s Distain for the Environment

-• “In a large color ad taken out in Life magazine in 1962 by ExxonMobil’s precursor Humble Oil, a small smartly dressed cartoon character saluted a photograph of a majestic glacier.
-“Each day Humble supplies Enough Energy to Melt Seven Million tons of Glacier!” the ad’s headline declared.”
-Page 77
+• “In a large color ad taken out in Life magazine in 1962 by ExxonMobil’s precursor Humble Oil, a small, smartly dressed cartoon character saluted a photograph of a majestic glacier.
+“Each day, Humble supplies Enough Energy to Melt Seven Million tons of Glacier!” the ad’s headline declared.”
+(Page 77)

-Corporations Now Running the Government
+Corporations Now Run the Government

 Next articleGet Active: Get Your Ideas Noticed in These Uncertain Times